 The beaches are flanked with rugged sand dunes and a nature reserve to explore.
 Take some time to follow the footpaths and see what you can find.
 A range of wildlife can be spotted including insects, deer and various species of birds.

 Distance from Ulwell: 20 miles

 Photo credit: Jackpeasephotography, Flickr

-White Mill occupies a tranquil riverside setting on the Kingston Lacy Estate.
+White Mill is a historic corn mill that dates back to the 18th century.
+It occupies a tranquil riverside setting on the Kingston Lacy Estate in Wimborne.
 It has undergone major renovations in recent years and is now open to the public to explore.
-We highly recommend participating in a guided tour with one of the National Trust’s knowledgable guides.
+If you decide to visit, we highly recommend participating in a guided tour with one of the National Trust’s knowledgable guides.
 They will give you an up close look at the original wooden machinery and highlight the stories of local families that once worked in the mill.